 But no one is watching them.

 The man lips at his glass and sits facing the sunset.

 The dog curls at his feet and begins a snorting, chewing hunt for a flea that has disgraced him near the base of his tail.

 “Kill that fucker,” the man says in a jovial Slavic growl, scratching under his left tit in sympathy.

-The sun has already performed its nightly slow-motion dive into Lake Ontario; it has slipped behind its blue veil like a bulb of molten glass, so beautifully that a man on Fair Haven Beach, one town west, spontaneously proposed marriage to his girlfriend of less than six months, and a group of actors on the McIntyre Bluffs, near the bird sanctuary not a mile away, silenced their chatter about the day’s rehearsals and broke into applause.
+The sun has already performed its nightly slow-motion dive into lake Ontario; it has slipped behind its blue veil like a bulb of molten glass, so beautifully that a man on Fairhaven beach, one town west, spontaneously proposed marriage to his girlfriend of less than six months, and a group of actors on the MacIntyre Bluffs, near the bird sanctuary not a mile away, silenced their chatter about the day’s rehearsals and broke into applause.
 Now the aftershow is wrapping up; the surface of the lake has turned an iridescent color reminiscent of mother-of-pearl, a hue that has proven irreproducible in watercolor; an ephemeral purplish-silver that even the great Eastman Kodak an hour and change away in ashy Rochester has never brought to shore alive.

 “The photographers of National Geographic.”

-“The best sunsets are over the Sea of Japan, looking toward Russia.”
+“The best sunsets are over the Sea of Japan, looking towards Russia.”

 “Go get us a pack of Marlboros, Caspar.
 Caspar the son-of-a-bitch ghost.”